 “In the real estate management department of the municipal school, an interest-seeking procedure will be carried out from the end of May to clarify which employees would like to work in the new ABI and who wants to remain in the municipal school,” says Weber.
 The voluntary nature of the decision is thus guaranteed.

-The colleagues in school house administration and cleaning will in future all be part of the new ABI, but neither in their area of responsibility nor in their place of work, nor in their grouping, will anything change: “Together with the Department of Construction and Real Estate, we have also developed a two-stage qualification concept, which enables further development in the area of facility management,” said Councillor Weber.
+The colleagues in school house administration and cleaning will in future all be part of the new ABI, but neither in their area of responsibility nor in their place of work, nor in their grouping, will anything change: “Together with the Office for Construction and Real Estate, we have also developed a two-stage qualification concept, which enables further development in the area of facility management,” said Councillor Weber.
 The continuing education as a “state-certified building manager” at the Philipp-Holzmann school will also remain open to all interested parties.

 City Councilor Schneider affirms that the issue of qualification is an important issue for the future office for construction and real estate, which is why a qualification concept for all functions within the ABI will soon be drawn up.

-Schneider adds: “The combination of the two large offices, the real estate office and the building construction department, as well as the integration of real estate-relevant areas of other offices and businesses, such as the Stadtschulamt, naturally also have different working cultures.
+Schneider adds: “The combination of the two large offices, the real estate office and the building construction department, as well as the integration of real estate-relevant areas of other offices and businesses, such as the City Education Authority, naturally also have different working cultures.
 We have considered this in the project and therefore planned to begin a joint cultural development process for the new organisation, with the founding of ABI, in which each employee will be involved.”
 He continues: “I am convinced that we will be able to start on 1st November.
-We have created very strong foundations for this project with the committed cooperation of many participating offices and staff representations, so that the Office for Construction and Real Estate will be the competent contact for building and real estate for the city of Frankfurt am Main in the future, and so Frankfurt can be built faster and more efficiently. ”
+We have created very strong foundations for this project with the committed cooperation of many participating offices and staff representations, so that the Office for Construction and Real Estate will be the competent contact for building and real estate for the City of Frankfurt in the future, and so Frankfurt can be built faster and more efficiently. ”